Shrey-Parekh/voiceassistant/README.md

 ## 📞 Support

 If you encounter any issues or have questions:
+1. Run `python test_setup.py` to diagnose problems
-1. Check the troubleshooting section
+2. Check the troubleshooting section
-2. Review the error messages in the console
+3. Review the error messages in the console
-3. Ensure all dependencies are properly installed
+4. Ensure all dependencies are properly installed
-4. Verify your API keys and internet connection
+5. Verify your internet connection

 ---